void-linux/void-docs/src/config/print/index.md

 CUPS provides a web interface and command line tools that can be used to configure printers.
 Additionally, various native GUI options are available and may be better suited, depending on the use-case.

+### Automatically

+Printers with support for IPP Everywhere can be discovered and configured automatically using [ZeroConf](http://www.zeroconf.org/).
+To enable this, install the `avahi` package and enable the `avahi-daemon` service.

 ### Web interface